MilanVlaski/Dynadoro/README.md

 - I can see images of clocks representing my study and break sessions in a day.
 I can see which date and weekday the clocks belong to.
 When I open a clock, I see an enlarged image, with a big date and weekday at the bottom.

 ## TODO
+- Add an enum as parameter to the state data, because it's used elsewhere.
 - Load Day with StateData.
 A Clock must be created.
 Lets say Work starts at 00:00 ends at 00:25.
 So 0 is the startAngle, and 25 is the arcAngle.
 Rest from 00:25 to 00:30, means 25 is the startAngle and 5 is the arcAngle.
 So we convert the startTime to a startAngle, and the value we check is number of minutes, so instead of 12:45 its 12 * 60 + 45.
 And duration, expressed in minutes, is our arcAngle.
 ---
 - We keep the images and file consistent by loading the file data to memory (creating Days out of collections of StateData and creating images belonging to days).